-The secondary division of a school, within the educational system comprising grades 9-12 or any combination of such grades.
+The secondary division, within the educational system comprising grades 9-12 or any combination of such grades.

 HOME SCHOOLING PROGRAM

 An instructional program that is provided in the home by the parents and is not instituted/operated for the purpose of avoiding or circumventing the compulsory attendance law.